dino-/glulxe-appimage-build/README.md

 glulxe-appimage-build will download source code for `glkterm` and `glulxe` and build all of it.
-If successful, the `glulxe` binary will be packaged into an AppImage.
+If successful, the `glulxe` binary will be packaged into an [AppImage](https://appimage.org/).
+AppImage is a portable, self-contained application packaging format for Linux software.

 It's normal to build AppImages on an older version of a Linux distro.
 To that end, glulxe-appimage-build was written to run on Ubuntu 14.04

-You will need these tools on your PATH:
+You will need these tools on the PATH of the build system to create the
+AppImage:
 linuxdeploy: https://github.com/linuxdeploy/linuxdeploy/releases
 linuxdeploy-plugin-appimage: https://github.com/linuxdeploy/linuxdeploy-plugin-appimage/releases